This is an 11-16 training programme with post-16 experience.

 Cheshire East SCITT currently offer the following subject specialities:

-There will be subject training days throughout the academic year, based at the Cheshire East SCITT Training Centre, which develop subject knowledge in relation to curriculum needs.
+There will be subject training days throughout the academic year, most of which are based at the Cheshire East SCITT Training Centre in Holmes Chapel, which develop subject knowledge in relation to curriculum needs.
 The focus is on practical solutions to ensure that you develop as a creative and reflective classroom practitioner.